novare-tredara/Tredara/README.md

 # Tredara

+## About
-Tredara application wants to revolutionize the secondhand market by bringing it to the internet.It was designed to sell items through bidding so that the customer who bid more up to the end date will get the product.
+Tredara application wants to revolutionize the secondhand market by bringing it to the internet.It was designed to sell items through bidding so that the customer who bid more up to the end date will get the product.In this Project,we have two users.

+1.Admin

+The Admin have the option to view all the items of customers.he shall have the option to delete any item.He cant bid for any item.He shall end the bid only.

+2.Customer
+The Customer have the following option:

+1. Create an item

+2. Update an item

+3. Delete an item

+4. End Bid

 ## Setup